 The Snowball Effect of Marketing

-When you join a gym, you don’t get an instant six pack.
-When you sign up for a cooking class, the knowledge of how to make delectable and delicate souffles isn’t automatically downloaded into your brain.
+When you join a gym, you don’t instantly get a six-pack.
+When you sign up for a cooking class, the knowledge of how to make delectable souffles isn’t automatically uploaded into your brain.

 The Psychology of Marketing

-The Numbers That Prove the Theories
+Numbers That Support the Theories

 Increasing Interactions Through Online Content

 According to Pew Research Center, 93% of U.S. adults use the internet and 85% go online every day.
 Companies have no better tool than the internet to increase the number of interactions with prospective customers.

 This is true whether you’re dealing with individuals or other businesses.
 According to a report from Visual Objects, 76% of consumers research a company online before visiting a physical location.
 In addition, research from FocusVision shows that B2B buyers consume an average of 13 pieces of content before making a decision.

 What happens if your brand gives up on marketing?
 Prospects who look online for information won’t find much from you.
 When that happens, they may go to your competitor for the content they need – assuming they even consider your brand in the first place.
 Without marketing, your brand won’t be familiar, which means buyers won’t think of you when they need to make a purchasing decision.

 According to HubSpot, small businesses can increase their lead growth by 126% by having a blog.
 This means companies that opt not to blog – perhaps because they’re unhappy with the lack of instant results – are missing out on a proven way to generate leads and grow their businesses.